 - Submit flu vaccine orders: Monday-Tuesday

-Emails are preferred as they reduce the risk of misplaced orders and improve the readability of the order and temperature log book submission.
+Emails to VaccineOrders@TBDHU.com are preferred as they reduce the risk of misplaced orders and improve the readability of the order and temperature log book submission.
 Please call (807) 625-5900 with any questions.

 - Thursdays and Fridays, 12:00 p.m. - 4:00 p.m.

 Vaccines must be picked up with a hard sided cooler and thermometer.
 Coolers to transport vaccines must be pre-conditioned (2-8°C).
 It is very important to ensure you are bringing adequate pre-conditioned cooler space for your entire order.
 Please consider the dimensions of the product(s) you are picking-up when preparing your coolers.
 This video on How to Pack an Insulated Container for Vaccine Transport provides an overview of this process.
 It is recommended that individuals transporting flu vaccine have reviewed and are familiar with Vaccine Storage and Handling Guidelines and have completed Maintain the Cold Chain module.

 To pick up vaccines, use the TBDHU Main Entrance.

 - Let reception staff know that you are here to pick up flu vaccines.